 Since these are small-form-factor motherboards, they tend to feature fewer connectors, ports, and slots than the larger models.
 This means that one has to take some extra care when choosing a mini-ITX motherboard, and ensure that his model has all the necessary features.
 Here are some of them:

-Our advice would be to always go for a PCIe x 16 slot.
+Our advice would be to always go for a PCIe x16 slot.
 The reason behind that is the fact that such a slot is capable of accepting PCIe x16, x4, and x1 cards.
 A thing that you shouldn’t forget here is that you’ll have just one slot, so it’s of crucial importance to make it count.
-Having a PCIe x 16 slot will allow you to use most modern expansion cards.
+Having a PCIe x 16 slot will allow you to use most modern expansion cards(although it’s hard to find a consumer ITX board without an x16 slot nowdays).

 In case your budget isn’t that big, and you’re sure that you’ll never need discrete GPUs, purchasing a model with a PCIe x4 or x1 slot is also satisfactory.

 For those planning to connect the PC to a TV, look for a model with an HDMI port.
 It will allow you to connect the motherboard to almost all modern TVs.
-An additional benefit is that you’ll need just one cable for both the video and sound – the HDMI is undoubtedly the standard for the future.
+An additional benefit is that you’ll need just one cable for both the video and sound – the HDMI is undoubtedly the standard that is here to stay.

-Since the USB 3.0 standard is slowly gaining widespread use and is a lot faster than the USB 2.0, we advise you to purchase a motherboard that features a USB 3.0 or USB 3.1 port.
+Since the USB 3.0 standard is now widespread and is considered a default, we advise you to purchase a motherboard that features at least one or two USB 3.1 ports.
 This will make using external storage devices, such as external disk drives and flash drives, a lot faster.

-The idea of having a small-sized, space-saving and power-saving computer is quite appealing to a lot of users – not everyone needs a beast with four graphics cards.
-In such cases, purchasing a mini-ITX motherboard is imperative, especially if you want to have a PC that’s semi-portable.
+The idea of having a small-sized, space-saving and powerful computer is quite appealing to a lot of users – not everyone needs a behemoth with four graphics cards.
+In such cases, purchasing a mini-ITX motherboard is imperative, especially if you want to have a rig that’s semi-portable and that can possibly fit into your backpack (if you choose the right PC case).

 The above mentioned considerations should help you get an efficient model that will serve you for the years to come – we hope we’ve been helpful and we wish you good luck!